Watch baby golden-headed lion tamarin twins play at National Zoo

 It’s not uncommon for the fathers to carry the babies and “give mom a break,” the zoo said, “and Coco fulfills that role.”

-A zoo newsletter on the tamarin family said, “Coco is always on alert when the babies explore the habitat — he’s a bit of a helicopter parent.”
+A zoo newsletter on the tamarin family said, “Coco is always on alert when the babies explore the habitat — he’s a bit of a helicopter parent!”
 Lola, it said, “allows the babies to be independent,” and when “it’s time for them to nurse, she takes them into the nest box.”

 Zookeepers said the twins don’t have names now and will get their first veterinary exam when they are 6 months old.
 Then keepers will also figure out their sexes and pick names for them.